Kullfi Kumarr Bajewala: Music

 Sargam Jassu and Nakash Aziz is the music composer of this show.
 The soundtrack album was produced by Gul Khan and Nilanjana, written by Shashank Kunwar, Shaheen Iqbal and Satya Sharma.
 This album released several songs, which are featured by Rashi Salil Harmalkar, Bhaven Dhanak and Nakash.
 Song Dama Dam Mast Qalandar was remade for this show.
 The remade version also featured by Rashi Salil, which promo was released on 8 March 2018 via YouTube.
 The promo video has over 10 million views on YouTube.
 In addition to singing in an effort to explain something to the viewers.
 "Asha Ka Pathaasha" (Note: This male version song is originally released on episode fourteenth.
 Note that child version song was also released on the same episode.) male version song originally featured by Bhaven Dhanak.
-Music director Nakash said in a statement, "I am very excited and looking forward to the episode.
+Music director Nakash said, "I am very excited and looking forward to the episode.
 We have created some lovely tracks and I enjoyed shooting them."